Limited Company Buy to Let Mortgages Comparison

 Send Us an Enquiry

-Taking out a mortgage and purchasing a buy-to-let mortgage through a LTD (limited) company or SPV (Special Purpose Vehicle) can be more tax-efficient than doing so in your personal name as a private landlord.
+Taking out a mortgage and purchasing a buy to let mortgage through a LTD (limited) company or SPV is preferable for many landlords because:

 You Pay Income Tax on Rental Income from a Privately-Owned Rental Property